Bump Up Reimbursement With Qualifying Circumstances Codes- Published on Fri, Aug 01, 2003

 The anesthesia-related QC codes include:

++CPT 99140 Anesthesia complicated by emergency conditions (specify) (list separately in addition to code for primary anesthesia procedure).
 Since these are classified as add-on (or secondary) codes, you report them in addition to the anesthesia code for the procedure.
 You can also use QC codes with surgical CPT codes (whether you're using surgical codes because the carrier requires them or because the anesthesiologist performed a surgical-type procedure such as a pain relief injection), says Emma LeGrand, CCS, CPC, office manager for New Jersey Anesthesia Associates in Florham Park.
 Just be sure to submit the claim with 7"" (anesthesia) as the type of service if you're reporting anesthesia care with surgical codes.

 In what real-life situations can the QC codes be used?
 LeGrand; Darlene Isom" billing supervisor in the anesthesia department of Northwestern Medical Faculty Foundation Inc. in Chicago; and Lori Mehlbauer an anesthesia coder in Louisville Ky. offer these examples for when you're dealing with non-Medicare carriers.